-We are at a pivotal moment in time.
-The conference is a commitment that ending hunger in America is a national priority and creates a unique opportunity to leverage the political will necessary to implement bold, innovative, and multisector solutions that will address the underlying root causes of hunger and food insecurity.
+To quote Chairman McGovern, "... hunger is a political condition.
+We have the resources, and we know what it takes.
+We just have to muster the will to end it."
+That political will has resulted in congressional support to secure funding for a convening of a White House Conference in 2022.
+This conference is a commitment that ending hunger in America is a national priority and creates a unique opportunity to leverage the political will necessary to implement bold, innovative, and multi-sector solutions that will address the underlying root causes of hunger and food insecurity.